-Comparing two approaches of fluid treatment for blood poisoning shock; a restrictive approach (less fluid) and common practice (more fluid).
+The CLASSIC trial compared two approaches to intravenous fluid treatment for septic shock; a restrictive approach (less fluid) and standard practice (more fluid).

-Blood poisoning shock (septic shock) is characterized by failure of the circulation and vital organs.
-Intravenous fluid treatment (fluid given in a drip) to improve the circulation is a frequent treatment in blood poisoning shock, but there is sparse knowledge about the optimal amount of fluid.
+Septic shock is the body’s life-threatening response to infection, characterized by failure of the circulation and vital organs.
+Intravenous fluid (fluid in a drip) given to improve the circulation is an important part of the treatment, but there is sparse knowledge about the optimal volume.

 Trial Sponsor